Academic and AP Class Tutoring Near You and Online

 Dan: I am a native San Diegan, and I don't take that for granted because, as far as I’m concerned, I live in paradise.
 In my spare time, I enjoy writing fiction, listening to music (especially Roots Rock and The Blues), reading mystery novels, staring out of windows, and watching movies.
 One of my first loves is writing poetry, and I’ve published many poems both in print and on-line.

 I graduated from San Diego State University in 1986 and I have been a high school English teacher for the past 29 years.
 I have also been a private tutor for nearly 10 years.
 Because of my experience in the classroom and as a tutor, I consider myself a reading and writing specialist.

 I am also the author of two books that show teachers how to reduce their stress and improve their self-care.
 One is called The Zen Teacher: Creating Focus, Simplicity, and Tranquility in the Classroom and the other is Sanctuaries: Self-Care Secrets for Stressed Out Teachers.
 Recently, I've been fortunate to be able to do workshops based on these two books for teachers all over the country.

 When I work with your student, I naturally teach skills, strategies, and approaches, but mostly I teach confidence.
 In my experience, that's what most students REALLY need.
 One of the greatest moments in my teaching practice is when I get to see the light go on in a student’s mind, especially after he or she has been struggling for a while with a skill or concept.
 That’s such a genuine thrill for me!

 I can help your student achieve that same level of success in writing, reading comprehension, public speaking, and study skills.
 Just set up a session!

 Tutoring with Dan is $135 per hour.
-He meets with students in our Sorrento Valley office.
+He meets with students in our Sorrento Valley office or online.